 To know that websites usually have a homepage and subpages as well as clickable links to new pages, called hyperlinks.

-To know that websites should be informative and interactive.
+To know that websites should be informative and interactive. | Programming To know what a conditional statement is in programming.

 To know that combining computational thinking skills (sequence, abstraction, decomposition etc) can help you to solve a problem.

-To know that computers can use different forms of input to sense the world around them so that they can record and respond to data.
+To understand that pattern recognition means identifying patterns to help them work out how the code works. | Data Handling To know that computers can use different forms of input to sense the world around them so that they can record and respond to data.
 This is called ‘sensor data’.

 To know that a weather machine is an automated machine that responds to sensor data.